Andalusite Gemstone Information

 About Andalusite - History and Introduction

-Andalusite is named after Andalusia, the autonomous community of Spain where it was first discovered.
-Andalusite is an aluminum silicate, closely related to both silimanite and kyanite.
+Andalusite is a lesser-known gemstone named after a Spanish autonomous community where it was first discovered, Andalusia.
+By composition, andalusite is an aluminum silicate closely related to both sillimanite and kyanite.
 In fact, all three minerals are polymorphs, which means they share the same chemical composition, but possess different crystal structures.
-Andalusite is a strikingly beautiful gem, but it is largely unknown to the general public and considered one of the lesser-known gem types in the trade.
+Andalusite is a strikingly beautiful gem, but it is largely unknown to the general public and considered to be one of the lesser-known gem types in the trade.

-There are only a few gem types that could be mistaken for andalusite, including tourmaline, chrysoberyl, sphene, smoky quartz or idocrase.
-Pleochroism in gems occur in varying strengths of weak, distinct or strong.
-Pleochroic effects result through the differing absorption of light rays and the phenomenon can only occur with doubly refractive crystals.
-Andalusite is considered strongly pleochroic, along with iolite, kyanite, kunzite, sphene and tanzanite.
-Andalusite has trichrois pleochroism; when light enters the stone, it is parted into three sections, each containing a portion of the visible spectrum.
-Some pleochroic gems, such as kunzite, possess dichoric pleochroism, which displays only two different colors.
+There are only a few gem types that could be mistaken for andalusite, including tourmaline, chrysoberyl, sphene, smoky quartz and idocrase.
+Pleochroism in gems occurs in varying strengths; weak, distinct or strong.
+Pleochroic effects are the result of differing absorption of light rays, and the phenomenon can only occur with doubly refractive crystals.
+Andalusite is considered to be strongly pleochroic, along with iolite, kyanite, kunzite, sphene and tanzanite.
+Andalusite has trichroic pleochroism; when light enters the stone, it is parted into three sections, each containing a portion of the visible spectrum.
+Some pleochroic gems, such as kunzite, possess dichroic pleochroism, which means that they display only two different colors.
 Andalusite has a Mohs hardness rating of 7.5; slightly higher than that of quartz.

 Andalusite typically occurs in placers, gneisses, and schists as a result of argillaceous sediment that has been metamorphosed.
-Andalusite rarely occurs in granite or pegmatites, but when they do, they tend to yield the largest crystals.
+Andalusite rarely occurs in granite or pegmatites, but when it does, it tends to yield the largest crystals.
 Andalusite deposits can be found in many locations, including Australia, Brazil, Canada, Russia, Spain (Andalusia), Sri Lanka, Burma, Madagascar and the USA (California and Colorado).

 Only a few gem types could be mistaken for andalusite, including tourmaline, chrysoberyl, sphene, smoky quartz, idocrase or sinhalite.
 Due to distinct markings, it is very difficult to imitate because of its pronounced pleochroic properties.
 Tanzanite, iolite and kunzite also have similar pleochroic properties.
-Chiastolite, an opaque variety of andulusite is not nearly as desirable or popular as transparent, gem-quality andalusite.
+Chiastolite, an opaque variety of andulusite, is not nearly as desirable or popular as transparent, gem-quality andalusite.
 Kyanite and sillimanite are popular gemstones that share the same chemical composition, albeit differing crystal structures.

-As a lesser-known gemstone, andalusite produces mostly blank pages in the books of myth, history, wisdom, astrology (zodiac) and the relation between planets and mankind.
-Although there are only a few current myths specific to andalusite, they have been worn in amulet jewelry for quite some time, which suggests that many older cultures believed in its crystal powers.
-Andalusite was likely used in ceremonial traditions and alternative healing practices.
+As a lesser-known gemstone, andalusite produces mostly blank pages in the books of myth, history, wisdom, astrology (zodiac) and the relationship between the planets and mankind.
+Although there are only a few myths specific to andalusite, it has been worn as amulets for quite some time, which suggests that many older cultures believed in its crystal powers.
+Andalusite was likely used for ceremonial purposes and alternative healing practices.

 Andalusite is sometimes referred to as the "Seeing Stone".
-It earned this name due to its metaphysical ability to calmly see, without bias, various sections of character.
-Andalusite is sometimes used to encourage its wearer to rationally look at issues and to see problems from all perspectives, without fear or judgment.
-Andalusite helps realize that self-sacrifices are never required, but are acceptable when needed.
-Andalusite is believed to help with HIV (AIDS), eye disorders and boost calcium, oxygen and iodine deficiency.
-Andalusite is able to relieve water retention, enhance memory, bring chivalry, balance and moderation to its wearer.
+It earned this name due to its metaphysical ability to calmly see, without bias, various aspects of character.
+Andalusite is sometimes used to encourage its wearer to appraise issues rationally and to see problems from all perspectives, without fear or judgment.
+Andalusite helps its wearer to realize that self-sacrifices are never required, but are acceptable when needed.
+Andalusite is believed by some to help with HIV (AIDS), eye disorders and is said boost calcium, oxygen and iodine levels.
+Andalusite is also thought to relieve water retention, enhance memory, encourage chivalry, balance and moderation in its wearer.
 Andalusite is used as a meditation and centering stone.
-Andalusite is a stone of Virgo and it is primarily associated with the 3rd and 4th Chakras (Solar Plexus and Heart Chakra).
+Additionally, it is a stone of Virgo and it is primarily associated with the 3rd and 4th chakras (the solar plexus and heart chakras).

-Andalusite is quite durable.
-Andalusite can be wiped down using any soft cloth or soft-bristled brush.
+Andalusite is quite durable and can be wiped down using any soft cloth or soft-bristled brush.
 A mild soap or detergent can be used, but should be rinsed well to remove soapy residue.
-Andalusite has an uneven fracture and good cleavage, so it is not as sensitive to blows as some other stones, such as tanzanite, topaz and diamond; but regardless, andalusite should be protected from any hard blows to prevent fracturing.
+Andalusite has an uneven fracture and good cleavage, so it is not as sensitive to blows as some other stones, such as tanzanite, topaz and diamond; however, andalusite should be protected from any hard blows to prevent fracturing.
 As with almost all colored stones, avoid the use of harsh household chemicals.
-When storing andalusite, it is best to store the jewelry or stone wrapped in a soft cloth or inside a fabric-lined box.
+When storing andalusite, it is best to store the jewelry or gemstone wrapped in a soft cloth or inside a fabric-lined box.
 To preserve andalusite polish and to prevent surface scratches, always store andalusite separately from other gems.

 - First Published: August-14-2006